fndomariano/fndomariano.github.io/_posts/en/2020-01-04-logistic-regression.md

 ![Bar chart showing total admitted and not admitted students]({{site.url}}/images/2020-01-04/admitted_chart.png)

-After I started to prepare the data to train and to test the dataset.
+After I started to prepare the data.
 Firstly, I made a new ```DataFrame``` only with the necessary columns.

 ```python
 toefl = base.iloc[:, 2].values